 Now, I cannot imagine being anywhere else.
 I love not only the plants, but all the creativity supported by Bay Area weather.

-Pertaining to Bay Area weather, Mark Twain once wrote, “The coldest winter I ever spent was my summer in San Francisco.”
-Such are the words of one of the greatest satirists of all time, and, of course greatly exaggerated.
+Mark Twain once wrote, “The coldest winter I ever spent was my summer in San Francisco.”
+Such are the words of one of the greatest satirists of all time, and, in my opinion, a bit off the mark.
 What is evident about the Bay Area is that it has some of the mildest weather anywhere, staying around 60 to 70 degrees throughout the year.